Queen Elizabeth's family rush to side of ailing monarch | Politics

 Queen Elizabeth's family rush to side of ailing monarch

-A palace source played down speculation that the monarch had suffered a fall.
-RECORD-BREAKING REIGN Elizabeth has been queen of Britain and more than a dozen other countries since 1952, including Canada, Australia and New Zealand, and earlier this year marked her 70th year on the throne with four days of national celebrations in June.
-"I have been inspired by the kindness, joy and kinship that has been so evident in recent days, and I hope this renewed sense of togetherness will be felt for many years to come," she said at the time.

-Family members rushed to be with Queen Elizabeth after doctors said they were concerned about the health of Britain's 96-year-old monarch on Thursday and said she should remain under medical supervision.
 The queen, Britain's longest-reigning sovereign and the world's oldest monarch, has been suffering from what Buckingham Palace has called "episodic mobility problems" since the end of last year.
+"Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision," the palace said in a statement.

+Britain's royal family rushed to be with Queen Elizabeth after doctors said they were concerned about the health of the 96-year-old monarch on Thursday and said she should remain under medical supervision.
+The queen, Britain's longest-reigning sovereign and the world's oldest monarch, has been suffering from what Buckingham Palace has called "episodic mobility problems" since the end of last year.

-Her eldest son and heir Prince Charles and his wife Camilla have travelled to her Scottish home, Balmoral Castle, where she is staying, along with his eldest son Prince William, officials said.
-Her other children - Anne, Andrew and Edward - were also on their way to the castle.
+Her eldest son and heir Prince Charles and his wife Camilla travelled to her Scottish home, Balmoral Castle, where she is staying, along with his eldest son Prince William, officials said.
+Her other children - Anne, Andrew and Edward - were also at the castle.
 A spokesperson said Prince Harry and his wife Meghan, in Britain for a number of events, would also travel to Scotland.

+Such a family gathering, outside of holiday events such as Christmas or Easter or major public events, is extremely rare.
+The BBC interrupted its normal schedule to switch to constant coverage of the queen.

 "My prayers, and the prayers of people across the @churchofengland and the nation, are with Her Majesty The Queen today," Justin Welby, the Archbishop of Canterbury, said on Twitter.
 Last October, Elizabeth spent a night in hospital and she has been forced to cut back on public engagements since then.
 On Wednesday she cancelled a virtual meeting with senior ministers after being advised to rest by her doctors.

-The previous day she had been pictured appointing Liz Truss as the country's new prime minister at Balmoral.
+The previous day she had been pictured appointing Liz Truss as the country's new prime minister at Balmoral, the 15th premier of her record-breaking reign.
 A palace source played down speculation that the monarch had suffered a fall.

 RECORD-BREAKING REIGN Elizabeth has been queen of Britain and more than a dozen other countries since 1952, including Canada, Australia and New Zealand, and earlier this year marked her 70th year on the throne with four days of national celebrations in June.